p2pu/InventFest/IoT Tent/IoT-Module-01-Welcome + Invent.markdown

 - List the resources you consulted to help others in the future

 # Next Steps:
-1. Weekly Resource
+1. Weekly Hangout
-2. Community Activity
+2. Team Up with Others
-3. Meetup
+3. Share & Discuss